-TDAs for Field Players are for players born in 2010, 2011, and 2012.
+TDAs for Field Players are for 9U, 10U and 11U.
 They are being conducted in partnership with Coerver Louisiana .
 The Coerver Method encourages an attacking mindset and builds confidence in young players by improving their technical skills.
 LSA's mission is to be an essential leader in unifying its member clubs to grow, promote, and enhance soccer culture and, to that end, is excited to utilize the Coerver Method to support the development of our young players.
 Coach Michael Plaisance is the Director of the LSA/Coerver Technical Development Academies.

-The Goalkeeper TDAs are for players born in 2008, 2009, and 2010.
+The Goalkeeper TDAs are for 11U, 12U and 13U players.
 The course will focus specifically on goalkeeper techniques and skills.
 Coach Steve Ring is the Director of the LSA Goalkeeping Development Program.

 Locations, Dates, Times, Fees

 Dates: Sun Jan 3, Sat Jan 9, Sat Jan 23, Sat Jan 30